Get

 Next, if you’re bringing a regular pet, they won’t get to spend much time with you anyway, so it might be a better idea to get someone else to watch them instead of paying to bring them on the cruise ship.

-Finally, no cruise line offers vet services.
-That means if something happens to your pet while you’re at sea, it’s entirely up to you to figure out what’s going on and try to treat it.
+Finally, no cruise line provides vet services.
+If something happens to your pet while you’re at sea, it’s entirely up to you to figure out what’s going on and try to treat it.
+However, there is also an option of taking advantage of veterinary telehealth service.

 What You Need to Bring When Taking Your Dog on a Cruise

-If you’re bringing your pet on a cruise you need to bring along everything they’ll need for the duration of the cruise.
-This includes their food, bowls, leashes, toys, medicine, and bedding.
-The only exception to this is Cunard Cruises, which offers food for pets staying in the kennels.
-Cunard also offers life jackets for both small and large animals.
+If you’re bringing your pet on a cruise, you need to bring along everything they’ll need for the duration of the cruise.
+This includes food, bowls, leashes, toys, medicine, and bedding.
+The only exception is Cunard Cruises, which offers food for pets in the kennels.
+Cunard also provides life jackets for small and large animals.

 You’ll also need to bring whatever you need to clean up after your dog in the relief area for all cruise lines except Cunard, who takes care of this for you.